xrstf/github_exporter/README.md

         use usernames instead of internal IDs for author labels (this will make metrics contain personally identifiable information)
   -repo value
-        repository (owner/name format) to include, can be given multiple times
+        repository (owner/name format) to include, can be given multiple times -owner string
+        github login (username or organization) of the owner of the repositories that will be included.
+Excludes forked and locked repo, includes 100 first private & public repos
 ```

 ## Metrics